 UCLA Luskin Conference Center

-The Meyer & Renee Luskin Conference Center at the University of California, Los Angeles, provides a living room for the campus and a center for public policy discourse for the region.
+The Meyer & Renee Luskin Conference Center at the University of California, Los Angeles, provides a living room for the campus and a center of world-changing academic discourse for the region.
 It's also one of the most sustainable hotels in the United States.

 Sustainability was a primary focus in the project, which demanded innovations both in design and technology to minimize the facility's energy footprint while maximizing access to natural light.
 These efforts resulted in the project achieving LEED Platinum status, making it one of only two hotels in the state of California to hold this distinction.